5argon/resource-script/README.md

 I didn't write any documentation on the shape of the returned object yet but it should be fairly straightforward to learn from the `interface.ts` file.
 Type guards can also be learned from `type-guards.ts` file.
 Also of course the test file will show a usage from package consumer's perspective.

+## Converting Resource Script to JSON

+With the parser to AST maybe the first thing you want to write on is to convert it to a highly ubiquitous JSON.
+I have bundled a bonus script to do just that.
+[Details here](./documentation/to-json.md).

 ## Related Projects

 Resource Script was created originally to author [Format.JS](https://formatjs.io/) localization terms more easily.
 Required Format.JS code that is required but verbose and difficult to maintain are generated from Resource Script instead.
 Resource Script can model [ICU Message syntax](https://unicode-org.github.io/icu/userguide/format_parse/messages/) in a way that not everything are baked into strings.
 See `resource-script-formatjs`.